 The reason given is that their exporters “can’t handle a drop in profitability and competitiveness,” if the dollar drops too far.
 Their prosperity has been in part due to a strong dollar, and “they aren’t going to give up all that easily.”

-And, as Bloomberg.com reported on August 24, 2011, “a weak dollar may be one of the bright spots in the U.S. economy, and it could be the gift that keeps giving.”
+And when the dollar was weak in 2011, Bloomberg.com reported, “a weak dollar may be one of the bright spots in the U.S. economy, and it could be the gift that keeps giving.”
 The article spelled out several ways the U.S. benefits from a declining dollar.